“But… who are you?”

-- Gnothi seauton is one of my favorite maxim.
-It means: “know yourself”.
-I think it’s really important to define who we are, what our purposes, our values, and what do we want in life, to make better choices.
+- I think it’s really important to define who we are, what our purposes, our values, and what do we want in life, to make better choices.

 “I want to know more about you !!?”

 Holy cow!
 You want more details?
 More bullet points everywhere?
 No?
 Well, don’t read the following, then.

 My Coding-Life-Career Timeline

-- ~14 years old: Learned C basics and built a little text-based game, where you could be a dwarf with an axe!
+- ~14 years old: Learned the basics of C to build a little text-based game, where you could be a dwarf with an axe!

 - 17 years old: Created an almost-complete clone of Adventure of Lolo using Game Maker.
 The AI of this game is weird, I tell you.

 - 23 years old: Learned Adobe Flash (oops), HTML, CSS and PHP.